-Join Garrick Chow for an in-depth discussion in this video Applying for a job, part of Up and Running with LinkedIn Premium Job Seeker.
+Join Garrick Chow for an in-depth discussion in this video Applying for a job, part of Learning LinkedIn Premium Job Seeker.

 - So, let's say you've narrowed down your job prospects using the tools covered in this chapter, and you've done your research, and now you're ready to apply for a job you've zeroed-in on.
 There are two types of ways for employers to accept applications for the jobs they post on LinkedIn.
 On this job, for example, we see a button here that says, Apply on company website.
 Clicking that takes me to a site off of LinkedIn.
 This can be the company's website, or a third party service they're using to accept and process applications.
 Therefore, the exact process will vary depending on the company or service they're using.